CloudCockpit Reconciliation

 CloudCockpit provides these types of reconciliation files:

-One Time: Includes Software Subscriptions, Perpetual Software, Reserved Instances, Azure Plan, Azure Savings Plan, New Commerce Experience license charges (such as Office 365) and Marketplace.
+Includes Software Subscriptions, Perpetual Software, Reserved Instances, Azure Plan, Azure Savings Plan, New Commerce Experience (e.g., Office 365), and Marketplace charges.

-Daily rated usage: Includes Azure Plan charges discriminated by Azure Subscription.
-Only available for the CSP and Resellers.
+Includes Azure Plan charges discriminated by Azure Subscription.
+Available only for the CSP and Resellers.

 Example: If your anniversary is on September 12, your invoice will be available after September 14.